 System head curves show the relationship between system head and flow capacity for a booster pump at different time ranges.
 This relationship represents the variation in total dynamic head against which pump will be required to operate under various flow conditions throughout the network.
-While the user can select any pump to evaluate - this feature is provided to assist the engineer with determining the expected pump head curve required for delivering flow within the network.
+While you can select any pump to evaluate - this feature is provided to assist the engineer with determining the expected pump head curve required for delivering flow within the network.

 Application Notes: General

 The tool adjusts flow through the pump link at the time instant being interrogated.
-The tool will apply system conditions at that instant and solve the model at varying flow rates to determine the Total Dynamic Head (TDH) required for a pump to deliver that flow rate under the system conditions (i.e. system curve).
+The tool will apply system conditions at that instant and solve the model at varying flow rates to determine the Total Dynamic Head (TDH) required for a pump to deliver that flow rate under the system conditions (i.e., system curve).
 Think of the tool simulating the Standard simulation but also ignoring the subject pump data and trying different flow rates for the pump element to determine the TDH required across the pump to deliver that flow rate.

-The pump curve that is shown in the resulting graph is from the currently specified hydraulic information for that pump element but is not used in any direct way to calculate the System Curve
+The pump curve that is shown in the resulting graph is from the currently specified hydraulic information for that pump element but is not used in any direct way to calculate the System Curve.

-You do not need to complete a Standard simulation prior to running the System Curve although if the simulation were to fail when running a Standard simulation due to network problems or a lack of data, then it will likely not run when trying the System Curve simulation either
+You do not need to complete a Standard simulation prior to running the System Curve although if the simulation were to fail when running a Standard simulation due to network problems or a lack of data, then it will likely not run when trying the System Curve simulation either.

 Application Notes: Steady State Simulation

-If the active scenario is set up to run as steady state then the System Curve simulation will be simulated at steady state, and Steady State (i.e. the initial conditions) will be the only time step you will be able to select
+If the active scenario is set up to run as steady state then the System Curve simulation will be simulated at steady state, and Steady State (i.e., the initial conditions) will be the only time step you will be able to select.

-System conditions during steady state analysis (i.e. all initial tank levels and element status settings etc.) will be used to develop the system curve.
+System conditions during steady state analysis (i.e., all initial tank levels and element status settings, etc.) will be used to develop the system curve.
 You can adjust these initial conditions and settings in your model to reflect the extremes of performance that the system will experience.
 This can help you produce an upper and lower limit system curve to aid you in your final pump design.

-The data points from these curves can be exported to other applications for use by pump designers and suppliers
+The data points from these curves can be exported to other applications for use by pump designers and suppliers.

 Application Notes: EPS Simulation